dhall/euler_problem_54/README.md

 rspec or guard to run tests

+# Design notes

+There are a lot of ways to approach this problem starting from a simple script and going up to a full featured application.
+I took the approach of modeling the objects and trying to make the code and logic readable.

+I didn't build it around the poker.txt file and structure.
+I felt that the card class shouldn't need to know how to parse the contents of a file it doesn't own.
+Instead the Card class takes two arguments and parsing the file handled by a method in the Tournament class.

+Originally I made the methods for checking for one_pair?, two_pairs?, etc ensure that ONLY one_pair, two_pairs, etc existed i.e. one_pair? would return false for a hand that had 3 of a kind but it didn't feel right since, technically speaking, 3 of a kind does contain one pair.
+I had decent test coverage so relaxing this approach was pretty straight forward to do and feel confident everything else still was still working as expected.
+I then relied on the 'rank' method to test a hand in order from highest possible hand to lowest.

+I had overlooked an edge case in my approach to test for a straight, which took me a bit to realize.
+I was trying to be a little to clever for my own good by subtracting the high card from the low card and looking for a distance of 4 but neglected to account for possible matches between the high and low.
+Once I found the problem it was an easy failing test to write, then make the test pass.

+Overall this was really fun to solve, this was my 28th projecteuler.net problem solved.

 # EulerProblem54

 In the card game poker, a hand consists of five cards and are ranked,